we1pingyu/DSHNet/README.md

 ## Training

-Both training and test commands are exactly the same as mmdetection.
+Both training and test commands are exactly the same as mmdetection, so please refer to mmdetection for basic usage.
 ```train
 # Single GPU
 python tools/train.py ${CONFIG_FILE}